On photonic band gaps in two-dimensional photonic crystal fibres. Analysis in the vicinity of the low-dielectric light line: Introduction

-In this work, we improve these results in several key ways.
+Here, we improve on the results of \cite{IVKVPS} in several key ways.
 First, we establish that the limit operator, found in \cite{SCth}, is precisely the Maxwell operator restricted to the critical line.
 Furthermore, we utilise some methods of \cite{SCIKVPS23} to improve the above convergence results to provide operator-type error estimates between the Maxwell operators on and above the critical light line, respectively, in terms of the distance to the line.
-This implies, amongst other things, that if the Maxwell operator, on the critical light line, has gaps in its spectrum then photonic band gaps exist in a quantifiable neighbourhood of the restricted Maxwell spectral gaps.
-Finally, we study the particular problem of ARROW fibres, i.e. PCF with thin inclusions, to demonstrate the existence of low-frequency gaps in this restricted Maxwell spectrum and therefore, by the above results, prove the existence of low-frequency photonic band gaps for ARROW PCF.
+This implies, among other things, that if the Maxwell operator on the critical light line has gaps in its spectrum, then photonic band gaps exist in a quantifiable neighbourhood of the restricted Maxwell spectral gaps.
+Finally, we study the particular problem of ARROW fibres, i.e., PCFs with thin inclusions, to demonstrate the existence of low-frequency gaps in this restricted Maxwell spectrum and therefore, by the above results, prove the existence of low-frequency photonic band gaps for ARROW PCF.

 More precisely, the results and structure of the article are as follows.
 We consider, see Section \ref{secPr}, electromagnetic waves

 with $\theta$-quasiperiodic electric and magnetic amplitudes, $E$ and $H$ respectively, propagating down the homogeneous $x_3$-direction of non-magnetic two-dimensional PCF with (normalised) dielectric permittivity $\epsilon$ equal to $\epsilon_0>1$ in the inclusion phase and $1$ in the surrounding `matrix' phase.